aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-opendocument-text-odt-ott-format/footnotes-and-endnote-features-supported-on-opendocument-export/_index.md

-﻿---
+---
-title: OpenDocument Export - Footnotes and Endnote Features
+title: OpenDocument Export - Footnotes and Endnotes
 second_title: Aspose.Words for Java
 articleTitle: Footnotes and Endnote Features Supported on OpenDocument Export
 linktitle: Footnotes and Endnote Features Supported on OpenDocument Export